TonyZhengSojern/html_css_js/Notes.md

 * When you have a function inside of a function that is inside of an Object literal, the 'this' variable will refer to the global object.
 To get around it, define a variable and set it equal to this, and use that variable instead.

+## Array

+* Array is just an object in JS.
+It's similar to a python list, but kinda different in that if you add a property to the array, it will be considered as an item in the array when looping through it.